- Am I allowed to apply for a concurrent fellowship?

-Once the application deadline passes in mid-February, a peer-review committee convenes to evaluate the applications as soon as possible.
+Once the application deadline passes in mid-January, a peer-review committee convenes to evaluate the applications as soon as possible.
 You can expect to hear from us by the end of April, regardless of the outcome of your application.

 - Is my research project appropriate?
 What sorts of projects does CHF fund?

 Our fellows’ research projects cover a wide variety of subjects and time periods owing to CHF’s desire to broadly construe our mission to support research in the history and social studies of the chemical and molecular sciences, technologies, medicine, and industries.
 Fellows studying the history of 16th-century alchemy will find themselves next to someone researching the history of 20th- and 21st-century semiconductors or pharmaceuticals.
 To learn more about the research interests of our current and past fellows, please visit our current fellows page.
 If you have any concerns about whether your project is appropriate, please contact us.

 - How are references submitted?

 In the application form you will provide the names and contact details of two referees.
 We will e-mail your references, instructing them on how to submit the letter through our website.
 Please inform them that you have planned to use them as a reference and that they should have a letter ready to submit.
 Your referees will be asked to submit their references by February 28.

 - When should I arrive at Philadelphia for my fellowship?
 How long is appropriate for me to stay?

 Our fellows should arrive around the beginning of September, but a few folks like to start a little early (late August) or a little later (late September) if they have previous commitments (such as giving a paper at a conference).
 Our fellows typically depart in June, although some choose to stay on for the summer.
 For the most part we cannot accommodate fellows before July 15 in the fellowship year for which you apply.